defenseunicorns/workshops/README.md

-Notice: This branch is only to be used for educational purposes.
-This should not be used in any production environment.
+Notice: This repo is only to be used for educational purposes and should not be used in a production environment.

 # Workshops